Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Haunted** (Guess)
-> Increases the damage of all Champions by `$(not_buffed amount)%` for every Champion death in the formation while Strix is in it, with stacks persisting until you reset.
+> Increases the damage of all Champions by 100% for every Champion death in the formation while Strix is in it, with stacks persisting until you reset.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>